zdu-strong/transparent-republic/republic-alliance/README.md

 # Institutional Design

-## 1. Alliance Council
+## 1. Alliance Commissioner

-Each member state appoints one person to serve as an Alliance Commissioner, whose salary is paid by the Alliance.
+Each member state appoints one person to serve as an Alliance Community Supervisor, whose salary is paid by the Alliance.

+Alliance Community Supervisors vote to elect a maximum of 300 Alliance commissioners.
+The voting weight of each Alliance Community Supervisor is calculated by multiplying the membership dues actually paid by their member state by its Alliance principles score.

+The Alliance principles score is based on factors such as the country's democratic system, fiscal transparency, and other governance standards.

+The upper and lower limits of membership dues for each member state depend on its territorial area and financial capacity.
+Within this range, the actual amount paid is determined by the member state itself.

+## 2. Alliance Council

 The Alliance Council votes to appoint or remove Alliance officials.
-The voting weight of each Commissioner is determined by the member state's actual membership fee contribution multiplied by its Alliance Principles Score.

-The Alliance Principles Score is based on factors such as the country's democratic system, fiscal transparency, and other governance standards.

-The upper and lower limits of each member state's membership fee are determined by its territorial size and fiscal capacity.
-Within that range, the actual amount paid is decided by the member state itself.

 ## 2. Alliance Popular Representative